FamilySearch/javascript-sdk-sample-app/README.md

 # FamilySearch JavaScript SDK Sample App

-Sample app for the [FamilySearch JavaScript SDK](https://github.com/FamilySearch/familysearch-javascript-sdk).
-A working version is running at [https://fs-javascript-sdk-sample-app.herokuapp.com/](https://fs-javascript-sdk-sample-app.herokuapp.com/).
+This is a sample app for the [FamilySearch JavaScript SDK](https://github.com/FamilySearch/familysearch-javascript-sdk).
+A running copy of this sample app is at [https://fs-javascript-sdk-sample-app.herokuapp.com/](https://fs-javascript-sdk-sample-app.herokuapp.com/).

 ## Installation

 1. Install [Node.js](https://nodejs.org/en/)
 2. Clone this repository
+  * Copy the HTTP URL
+  * Go to a system prompt
+  * Create a folder for the sample app project
+  * From the new folder, run `git clone <the URL of this sample app project>`
 3. Install the app's dependencies: `npm install`
 4. Run the app: `node app.js`  (The app will be running at `localhost:8080`)